cdnmonitor/algorithm-jitsu/README.md

 - [x] Server implements game logic
 - [x] Server logs game beginning, end, and round outcomes.
 ### Server ToDos
-- [ ] Server implements AI algorithm for 2nd player
+- [x] Server implements AI algorithm for 2nd player
-- [ ] Server prompts player 1 to choose between AI and human player
+- [x] Server prompts player 1 to choose between AI and human player

 ## Client Features
 - [x] Client can connect to server
 - [x] Client can display cards to player
 - [x] Client can only play cards in their hand
 - [ ] Client can end the game at any time
-- [ ] Client can pick cards with [1-5] instead of typing whole card.
+- [x] Client can pick cards with [1-5] instead of typing whole card.
 - [ ] Client can opt in to tutorial.

 ## Algorithm Features
 ### Algorithm ToDos
 - [x] "Easy Mode" AI implemented, plays random cards
+- [x] "Medium Mode" AI implemented
+- [x] "Hard Mode" AI implemented
 - [ ] Algorithm can be trained using logs